zbrogz/quizzington/public/quizzes/what-color.md

 <img src="../images/orange.jpg" width="250">

 Orange admirers are adventurous, friendly, and enthusiastic, always seeking new experiences and connections.
+You can [add links](https://www.onemoresteptravels.com/blog-homepage/prettiest-areas-in-maui-itinerary-luxury-resort) if you want.